 The next sections of the project proposal will touch on the project's description and goals, technical specifications design approach, project schedule, project demonstration, market analysis, current status and leadership roles.
 A brief description of the project's technical issues, and value statement, key concepts, and proof of concept.
 The technical issues of the project include the amount of memory and processing power of the Raspberry pi's RAM and CPU.
-The value of product is the idea of allowing customers to use their idle time in a more efficient or entertaining way.
-Also, the providers of the voice input software (Google or Amazon) will receive free advertisement from the completion of the project.
+The value of the product is the idea of allowing customers to use their idle time in a more efficient or entertaining way.
 Finally, the proof of concept will be demonstrated by creating a working prototype of the project.